 Hot Tip: For an extra pop of flavor, cook the rice in equal parts chicken broth or coconut milk instead.

 Different Ideas for Serving

 The fragrant, floral-like aroma of basmati rice is perfect for pairing with savory protein and curries.
 We love to serve basmati with lamb kabobs, pork kabobs (shashlik), or leg of lamb.
 Rice also pairs well with seafood entrees such as lemon butter baked tilapia or salmon.
-You can also use it to make fried rice or use it to make old-fashioned rice pudding.
+You can also use it to make shrimp fried rice, Young Chow fried rice, or serve with shrimp stir fry or use it to make old-fashioned rice pudding.

 Storing & Reheating Leftover Basmati Rice